Drone Pilot Training

 - Understand how data programs are used to process data gathered with a UAS.

 - Hands-on UAS drone selection

 - FAA Part 107 Progress

 There will be online assignments to be completed between sessions.

-Course does not include FAA exam or required personal drone
+Cost does not include FAA exam or personal drone

 Group Rates: 10% discount for five or more participants, 15% discount for ten or more participants.
 Contact Mark Berkowick or 479-464-5024.
 Discounts cannot be combined.